FAQs

 Back to top

-I’ve heard that when a woman leaves an abusive situation, it is a good idea not to “set him off” by asking for custody or child support.
+I’ve heard that when a person leaves an abusive situation, it is a good idea not to “set their partner off” by asking for parenting time or child support.

-While it is true that many abused women are willing to walk away without child support, a share of property or any formal agreement about parenting arrangements, this should only be a temporary solution.
-Many people think that if the mother doesn’t ask for child support, it will end the partner’s right to be in the children’s lives.
-But, child support is the entitlement of the child and courts will want to be sure that the access parent is contributing.
+While it is true that many abused people are willing to walk away without child support, a share of property or any formal agreement about parenting arrangements, this should only be a temporary solution.
+Many people think that if the parent doesn’t ask for child support, it will end the partner’s right to be in the children’s lives.
+But, child support is the entitlement of the child and courts will want to be sure that the parent with parenting time is contributing.

 Back to top

-If a parent leaves an abusive partner, will the Court ever give the abuser custody or access to the children?
+If a parent leaves an abusive partner, will the Court ever give the abuser decision making responsibility or parenting time to the children?

 Back to top

 If one spouse leaves the home, will they lose all rights to a share of the property?
-If they leave the children behind will they be able to ask for custody?
+If they leave the children behind will they be able to ask for a parenting order?

-The Court does not expect a person to stay in an abusive relationship.
-A legally married woman can leave, for whatever reason, and it does not impact on the equal division of the marital property.
+The Court does not expect a person to stay in an abusive relationship, and the law does not require separated couples to continue living together.
+A legally married person can leave, for whatever reason, and it does not impact on the equal division of the marital property.
 However, once divorced, there are only 60 days to ask the court to divide the property.
-As well, leaving the home without the children does not interfere with the right to apply for custody.
+As well, leaving the home without the children does not interfere with the right to apply for a parenting order.

 Back to top

-What might happen if an abused woman with children ends the violence by taking the children and running away where he can’t find her?
+What might happen if an abused person with children ends the violence by taking the children and running away where the abuser can’t find them?

-Because separation is often a dangerous time, it may be best to leave without telling the partner ahead of time.
+Because separation is often a dangerous time, it may be best to leave without telling the parent ahead of time.
 Seeking temporary shelter to explore options is often necessary.
 But running away and hiding forever may cause other legal problems.
-She will need to deal with all her family law issues as soon as possible by getting legal advice and possibly going to court.
+They will need to deal with all their family law issues as soon as possible by getting legal advice and possibly going to court.

 Back to top